Boyu622/MCsetup_monojet/README.md

 # MCsetup_monojet

 This git repository gives instructions on plotting kinematic distributions at Collider for monojet analysis.
-We provide MG5 NLO/LO + Pythia8 control code with our validated Rivet analysis.
+We provide MG5 NLO/LO + Pythia8 control code with our validated Rivet analysis for MG5 NLO.
 The CERN account is required in this tutorial in order to run `launch_many.py` at lxplus using HTCondor.

 ## MG5 NLO/LO + Pythia8